dsuwo/Western_DataScience_BootCamp/Unit1/Lesson0_WhatToExpect.md

 - We will use a few websites in this course:

     1. GitHub
-        - All course materials (including drafts) will also be housed on GitHub.
-You will need a free account.
+        - All course materials (including drafts) will be housed on GitHub.
 This gives participants a voluntary opportunity to familiarize themselves with a popular collaborative version management platform.
     2. Google Colab
         - Colab is a Python development environment that runs in the browser using Google Cloud.
-        - We'll use Google Colab to share Python code with you

 # Who Made the Contents of this BootCamp

 Ghazal Farhani, Devan Becker, and Alexis Lerner developed the contents of this bootcamp.
-Devan and Alex has left the program, however, they have provided some amazing videos related to the material of this BootCamp.
+Devan and Alex has left the program, however, they have provided some amazing videos and materials for this BootCamp.

 # Let's Get Started!